InjectiveLabs/docs/source/includes/_explorerrpc.md

 # - InjectiveExplorerRPC
-InjectiveAccountsRPC defines the gRPC API of the Exchange Explorer provider.
+InjectiveExplorerRPC defines the gRPC API of the Explorer provider.

 ## GetTxByHash